newtheatre/history-project/_content/docs/editing.md

 A combination of HTML and Markdown (Kramdown variant) is used for marking up our pages.
 YAML is used for meta data and is documented for shows, committees etc here.

 The [Kramdown syntax guide](http://kramdown.gettalong.org/syntax.html) is useful for reference.

+## Where Things Live

+When first looking at the repository in a text editor, it can seem quite big, and finding where things live will take a bit of time, yet most of the content storage itself is self explanatory.
+People files are in the _people subfolder, which holds everyone who has a created person file on the site.
+Files for individual shows live in the _shows subfolder and are sorted by Academic year.